idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 [convergence] illustrates the simulation history.
 The NekRS standalone calculation to generate initial conditions occupies the first 9.016 seconds.
 Once the fully coupled calculation is initiated, the CMFD + DFEM-$S_N$ calculations continued until the relative Richardson error hit the tolerance of $10^{-3}$.
-Then, H.C. + NekRS calculations were performed until the end time of H.C. was met.
+Then, H.T. + NekRS calculations were performed until the end time of H.T. was met.
 The L2-norm of the coolant temperature field was first calculated then, and the next set of CMFD + DFEM-$S_N$ calculations were performed, which dropped the relative Richardson errors down to $10^{-5}$.
-After the next cycle of H.C. + NekRS calculations, the L2-norm of the coolant temperature field was updated and its relative difference to its previous value was computed.
+After the next cycle of H.T. + NekRS calculations, the L2-norm of the coolant temperature field was updated and its relative difference to its previous value was computed.
 This process was repeated until the relative change of the L2-norm of the coolant temperature field dropped below $10^{-5}$.
 Even though the relative Richardson error in Griffin jumped at each subsequent Picard iteration, the overall error as well as the eigenvalue difference decreased with increasing number of Picard iterations.

 !media lfr/cardinal_7pin/convergence.png